Information-Theoretic Memory Scaling in the Many-Body Localization Transition: The Holevo Quantity

-\emph{Holevo quantity.--} The Holevo quantity quantifies the amount of classical information, in bits, which can be accessed via optimal measurements on an ensemble of information bearing quantum states \cite{holevo1973, nielsen2011, Roga2010}.
+We introduce the Holevo quantity to address the requirements outlined in the previous section.
+The Holevo quantity quantifies the amount of classical information, in bits, which can be accessed via optimal measurements on an ensemble of information bearing quantum states \cite{holevo1973, nielsen2011, Roga2010}.
 For an ensemble of $M$ input states $\{ \varrho^{(1)},\varrho^{(2)},\cdots,\varrho^{(M)} \}$ undergoing a general quantum evolution in the form of a trace preserving completely positive map $\mathcal{E}$, the Holevo quantity is defined as

 where $p_k$ is the probability with which the input $\varrho^{(k)}$ is sent through the map $\mathcal{E}$ and $S(\cdot)=-\text{Tr} \left[\cdot\log_2 \cdot\right]$ is the von Neumann entropy.
 This quantity is widely used for bounding the capacity of classical communication across a distance using quantum carriers \cite{holevo1973,Schumacher1997,Giovannetti2005,Macchiavello2004,Lupo2011,Yang2011,Banchi2017,D'Arrigo2015}.
-Here we use this as a quantifier of memory, which can be regarded as a ``communication in time''.
+Here we use this as a quantifier of memory, which can be regarded as a `communication in time'.
 The Holevo quantity has two distinct informational advantages: (i) it is optimal with respect to measurement basis \cite{Roga2010}; and (ii) it distinguishes between different input states $\varrho^{(k)}$ by construction.
-This makes it a far more complete quantifier of memory than the imbalance and entanglement entropy.
+The temporal correlation which we posit as a necessary condition for a quantity to be a memory quantifier is between the initial ensemble (encoded in the $p_k$) and final ensemble (encoded by the $\rho^{(k)}$).
+The Holevo quantity is clearly informational, explicitly yielding the number of classical bits which remain accessible over time.
+Finally we note that the sums in Eq.~\ref{eq:Holevo_def} run over an ensemble of message states rather than individual sites, making it qualitatively different from conventional bulk correlation functions.
+These features together satisfy both the necessary conditions for a memory quantifier introduced at the end of the previous section.
+This makes the Holevo quantity a more viable and complete quantifier of memory than quantities like the imbalance and entanglement entropy, and one which is more experimentally accessible and informationally complete than the use of OTOCs, correlation functions, or explicit extraction of LIOMs.